Wednesday, June 30, 2010

 Where I Become Undone At An Estate Sale

-I had errands to run and I passed an estate sale at a house I've always adored.
+I had errands to run and I passed an estate sale at a house I've always adored and decided to stop.

 Except they didn't really belong to the house per say.

 They belonged to the family who once lived here, then once the children moved out, it all belonged to the older couple that lived there together, and then once the father passed away, the mother who lived alone for years and then too, passed away recently.
 The mother who set this house up, raised the children, purchased all these things to make this lovely house a home was gone.
 The last one to leave.